MartinKratochvilProgramy/Portfolio_management_app/README.md

 # Portfolio_management_app
-Manage your net worth with the Yahoo finance API
+Manage your net worth with the Yahoo finance API.

 # How to run
 Program requires python to be installed on your machine.
 Install required packages by running: